Hudson River Park: Notable piers

 Pier 25 is a sports and docking facility at the foot of North Moore Street and part of Hudson River Park featuring the Mauro Memorial mini golf course.
+The museum ship USCGC Lilac, the last steam-powered vessel in the Coast Guard fleet, is moored there.

-Pier 26 was rebuilt over 2008-2009 and a new park designed by OLIN and Rafael Viñoly is set to open in late 2020.
+Pier 26 was rebuilt from 2008 to 2009.
+A new park, designed by OLIN and Rafael Viñoly, opened in October 2020.

 Pier 34 is located at Canal Street and consists of two narrow walkways or "finger piers".
 At the end of the pier is a ventilation shaft for the Holland Tunnel, a five-story, 122 ft building with a trapezoidal footprint.

 Pier 40, at Houston Street, is home to the New York Knights of the American National Rugby League, and the primary offices of the Hudson River Park Trust.
 Built as a terminal for the Holland America Line in 1962, it primarily serves youth and amateur sports with various playing fields, and also contains a commercial parking lot with long-term parking spaces.
 The Trapeze School of New York is also located here.
 According to the Hudson River Park Trust, the facility generates $6 million in operating revenue and 40% of the entire park's annual operating budget.

 The term "Christopher Street Pier" usually refers specifically to Pier 45 opposite West 10th Street in Greenwich Village.
 However, it refers to three other piers as well, between Piers 42–51.
 Pier 51 houses a water-themed playground, part of Hudson River Park.